What is greenwashing and how do I spot it?

 When comparing your products and services to other brands, make sure to keep your comparisons fair and accurate, including any references where necessary so that your customers are able to also easily draw the same conclusions that you have.

-Try to avoid comparing statistics that don't directly correlate to each other (for example comparing CO2 emissions of one product against kWh of energy consumed by another), and focus instead of making more obvious "apples to apples" comparisons.
+Avoid comparing statistics that don't directly correlate to each other (for example comparing CO2 emissions of one product against kWh of energy consumed by another).
+Focus instead on making more obvious "apples to apples" comparisons.

 📝 Substantiate your claims